HunBug/dec_proj2_team4_dbt/README.md

 - **Data Source**: We are sourcing data from a PostgreSQL database, which we can manage using PGAdmin.
+The database is in AWS.

 - **Data Replication**: Data replication and movement are achieved through Change Data Capture (CDC) using Fivetran.